-The Illinois Butterfly Monitoring Network engages citizen scientists in the process of collecting quantitative data on butterfly populations.
-Their goal is to provide data collected with a standardized protocol that allows land managers to evaluate long-term trends in a changing landscape.
-The Network also offers opportunities for fellowship, mentorship, and continuing education between citizen scientists and professional biologists.
+The Illinois Butterfly Monitoring Network engages community scientists in the process of collecting quantitative data on butterfly populations.
+Their goal is to provide data collected with a standardized protocol that allows land managers and researchers to evaluate long-term trends in a changing landscape.
+The Network also offers opportunities for fellowship, mentorship, and continuing education between community scientists and professional biologists.

 Saunders, S.P., L. Ries, K.S.
 Oberhauser, and E.F.
 Zipkin.
 2016.
 Evaluating confidence in population-level predictions from climate impacts: Summer abundances of the monarch butterfly.
 Global Ecology and Biogeography

 Ries, L., Taron, D.J., Rendon-Salinas, E. 2015.
 The Disconnect Between Summer and Winter Monarch Trends for the Eastern Migratory Population: Possible Links to Differing Drivers.
 Annals of the Entomological Society.